-In discharging this burden of proof, the opponent cannot merely contend that detriment or unfair advantage would be a necessary consequence flowing automatically from use of the sign applied for, owing to the strong reputation of the earlier mark.
-Even where the earlier mark is highly reputed, unfair advantage or detriment must be properly proved and/or argued, taking into account both marks and the relevant goods and services, since, otherwise, marks with reputation would enjoy blanket protection against identical or similar signs for virtually any kind of product.
-This would be clearly inconsistent with the wording and spirit of Article 8(5) EUTMR, because in such a case reputation would become the sole requirement, rather than being only one of several conditions provided for therein.
+As a rule, general allegations (such as merely citing the relevant EUTMR wording) of detriment or unfair advantage will not be sufficient in themselves for proving potential detriment or unfair advantage: the opponent must adduce evidence and/or develop a cogent line of argument to demonstrate specifically how the alleged injury might occur, taking into account both marks, the goods and services in question and all the relevant circumstances.
+As such, the opponent cannot merely contend that detriment or unfair advantage would be a necessary consequence flowing automatically from use of the sign applied for, owing to the strong reputation of the earlier mark, since, otherwise, marks with reputation would enjoy blanket protection against identical or similar signs for virtually any kind of product.
+This would be clearly inconsistent with the wording and spirit of Article 8(5) EUTMR, because otherwise reputation would become the sole requirement, rather than being only one of several conditions.